Starmer has done little but divide Labour – but the left is resilient | Rachel Shabi

 The left has mobilised for the rights of frontline workers, stood against the Conservatives’ sweeping crime bill, and stood with those facing rent evictions and deportations.
 As Joe Guinan at the Democracy Collaborative has noted, the Corbyn project was a “long shot, a short cut” since it bypassed the need “for years, if not decades, of hard organising and base-building”.

 If the pandemic has seen the Labour grassroots taking on this necessary groundwork, conference is the opportunity to swap notes.
-Scarred by election defeat, difficult lockdowns and a rampaging populist right government, the left movement could use some face time in the sort of spaces that conference creates.
+Scarred by election defeat, difficult lockdowns and a rampaging populist right-wing government, the left movement could use some face time in the sort of spaces that conference creates.

 Inspiration and hope can spring up among the like-minded across multiple panels, workshops, sandwiches and pints in Brighton.
 We’ll see showdowns on the conference floor, but the left may yet emerge from the coastal town more focused and determined.